Zimbabwe — Southern Africa

 Food 8.9Ambience 9.8Value 9.0

-Victoria Falls Safari Lodge Restaurant Victoria Falls
+Victoria Falls Safari Lodge Restaurant at Safari Lodge estate, Victoria Falls

 #3 in Victoria Falls